 Being a good horseman/horsewoman means you look after your horse even after its job is done.
 You don't want your horse to be uncomfortable, and you don't want it to think that being ridden is all work and no play.
 Here's how to get out of the saddle and reward your horse.

-- Dismount: Because we have other things to do, unfortunately, we have to get off our horses some time.
+- Dismount: Because we have other things to do, unfortunately, we have to get off our horses sometime.
+Properly dismounting from your horse is the first step after you've finished your ride.

 - Look After Your Horse After Riding: A sign of good horsemanship is a horse that is not only ridden well but cared for well.
 Here's how to cool down your horse and groom it after riding.